 Those experiencing domestic abuse and violence can be reassured that help is still accessible and this webpage is regularly updated to reflect available support.

-Alongside all our partners, the council is working to ensure those vulnerable to such abuse know help is still out there and they need not suffer in silence.
+Alongside partners, the council is working to ensure those who experience domestic abuse know help is still available and they need not suffer in silence.